 I want to emphasize that need and emotional reactions are two different concepts.
 If you are looking for a divorce attorney, you need a divorce.
 However, every person that needs a divorce attorney has a state of mind that leads them to that decision.
 The decision to choose one attorney over another depends on which best empathizes with their emotions.
 On the other hand, your customer may not “need” your product, for example, a Rolex watch.
 There’s no urgency.
 However, there is a status and perhaps showmanship, among others.

-Your competition may have cornered the market, but as I said before, no business can be all things to all people.
+Your competition may have cornered the market, but no business can be all things to all people, as I said before.
 Some excel in price and some in customer service.
 Apple is an excellent example of people paying a premium for what are commodity devices.
 They used emotion to develop a loyal following, and it made their company one of the largest in the world.

-As I wrote earlier, if you and your competition are saying the same thing, then it becomes a competition of who can shout louder.
-You need to say something different.
+As I wrote earlier, if you and your competition are saying the same thing, it becomes a competition to shout louder.
+It would help if you said something different.
 Let’s go back to our example of selling bikes.

 The big box stores sell bikes.
 You can go in, get it off the shelf, wheel it through the store, pay for it with some milk and Pop-Tarts, and shove it into the back of your car to bring it home.
 There is so much that you can do to deliver a better shopping experience.
 The same goes for a service business.
 You can do things differently and perhaps more effectively.
 Take, for example, a divorce attorney?